 I obtained a degree in Psychology and Law in 1992 and then worked for several years within the Probation Service, at Broadmoor Special Hospital and at St Thomas’ Hospital, London.
 During which time I held both clinical and research posts.

 In 2001 I obtained the Doctorate in Clinical Psychology from University College London (UCL), when I specialised in work with teenage boys in secure accommodation and in care.
 I subsequently worked in NHS and private adult and child services in Gloucestershire, Wiltshire and Oxfordshire.

-Since 2012 I have worked for the MOD providing psychological therapy to serving members of the armed forces and I now combine this work with my growing independent practice.
+Since 2012 I have worked part-time for the MOD providing psychological therapy to serving members of the armed forces and veterans.

-I am chartered by the British Psychological Society (BPS) and registered with the Health and Care Professions Council (HCPC).
+I am an HCPC registered clinical psychologist and chartered by the British Psychological Society (BPS).
 I hold professional liability insurance and an enhanced DBS check.

 What is a Clinical Psychologist?

 A clinical psychologist integrates science, theory and clinical knowledge to help people who are struggling with their mental health;